 Define standard stages that each pipeline must follow to ensure all changes go through necessary testing and validation steps before deployment.
 Common pipeline stages include building code, running unit tests, performing security vulnerability scanning, conducting 508 compliance testing, and promoting code to different environments.

-Define common pipeline standards to which platform teams are accountable, as a collaborative exercise.
+Define common pipeline standards to which platform teams are accountable as a collaborative exercise.

 Develop reusable pipeline functions to enable consistent platform operations and provide guardrails that ensure changes are properly validated before deployment.
 This reduces the risk of errors and ensures that software is reliable and secure.
 For example, a reusable function might be a script that is used to pull code from GitHub and deploy it to ServiceNow.
 This function is called and used by multiple teams and projects, ensuring consistency, and reducing manual work.

 Build reusable functions for deployment and operation of each platform.
-Using the previous example, ServiceNow has a deployment manager tool for automating deployments, and Salesforce has a Metadata API for deploying code changes – the Team encapsulates these operations as a function to pull code from GitHub and deploy ServiceNow/SalesForce changes, which is usable in multiple pipelines saving time and effort for developers.
+Using the previous example, ServiceNow has a deployment manager tool for automating deployments, and Salesforce has a Metadata API for deploying code changes.
+The Team encapsulates these operations as a function to pull code from GitHub and deploy ServiceNow/Salesforce changes, which are usable in multiple pipelines saving time and effort for developers.

 Have platform teams select the functions and processes to be used in their pipelines and ensure usage is consistent with defined standards.
 This may involve providing parameters or customization options to tailor the pipeline to the specific needs of the team.